 - Will I be able to collect test center administration fees?

 Yes, you will be able to collect test center administration fees.

 You can determine how you want to accept payment.
 The online payment option does include credit cards.

 - Can test takers pay with cash online?

 No. Because ETS has to collect all test fees through the online system, test takers cannot pay with cash.
-However, there are four ways they can use their cash to register and schedule online.
+However, there are two ways they can use their cash to register and schedule online.

 - Can test takers pay with cash at the test center?